Audiosutras/documentation/docs/pihole.md

 ### Direnv

-You can export the following environment variables but [direnv](https://direnv.net/docs/installation.html) is a great you utility to use to have the environment variables automatically exported for you when the project is in your working directory.
+You can export the environment variables we'll discuss but [direnv](https://direnv.net/docs/installation.html) is a great utility to use to have the environment variables automatically exported for you when this project is in your working directory.

 For ubuntu-based systems:
 ```bash